roseyAI/auditrandomizer/README.md

 # audit randomizer
-Enter audit IDs/chatIDs in bulk and the program will ask how many random items you want picked and it will be printed out
+Enter audit IDs/chatIDs in bulk and the program will return 5 random items from the list To randomize audits